 What is Covered under the RSO

 If you rent in the City of Los Angeles, your rental unit may be subject to the City's Rent Stabilization Ordinance (RSO), if the property was built on or before October 1, 1978.
-Newly constructed units that replaced demolished RSO rental units may also be covered under the RSO.
+Units constructed after July 15, 2007 that replace demolished RSO rental units may also be covered under the RSO.
 The RSO regulates rent increases and evictions.